×

 How is digital technology changing us?

-The past thirty years have demonstrated the accelerating rate of disruptive and mostly beneficial effects of “the digital” on business, education, health and medicine, the creative arts, shopping, social interaction, banking, transportation, scientific research, warfare, politics, and government.
+The past thirty years have demonstrated the accelerating rate of disruptive and, so far, mostly beneficial effects of “the digital” on business, education, health and medicine, the creative arts, shopping, social interaction, banking, transportation, scientific research, warfare, politics, and government.
 Digital technology will continue to change, at a very fast rate, every aspect of human life and culture.
 From these changes, human beings are becoming virtually more connected, safer, and more efficient, but digital technologies also make our embodied lives more dependent on non-human systems and more open to surveillance, cognitive manipulation, and control.

 1.1 Digital Data